From dark and dull basement, this one has transformed into a fun and bright space.

 Sturdy racking in the basement often functions as great wine storage.
 You can build in the racking with molding trim pieces that adds some style to your wine cellar.
 If you want much larger storage options, one creative idea is to hide the wine behind a large glass door in its own room.
 If space allows, consider adding a tasting station within the racking or a wine barrel island.
 If you want a more secretive space then consider hiding behind sliding barn doors.

 Just because bars are hidden away in the basement, does not mean that basement bars do not deserve a great look.
 Creating simple but classy bars in the basement is a trend that is quickly catching on.
 We are finding more and more homeowners spending more money for the right design.
-This involves a more streamlined design that focuses on the base cabinets only and the countertop space needed for seating.
-Wall cabinets are used sparingly if at all.
-Instead extra storage may come from floating shelves on the wall instead.
+This involves a more streamlined design that focuses on the base cabinets, countertop space and floating shelves.
+Extra storage may come from floating shelves on the wall instead of wall cabinets.
 Homeowners still want high-end design and features in the space, including painted cabinetry, high-end natural stone or quartz countertops, eye popping tile backsplash designs.
 It is common to see that homeowners either go all out with extravagant bar designs, or keep it fairly simple.
 These extreme choices aren’t everything out there, but people tend to choose one or the other.

 As mentioned above, many basement bars are moving towards a modern pared down design.
 This includes neutral colors, simple furniture and no excessive wall cabinetry.
 While some basement bars are eliminating wall cabinetry in favor of base cabinets with floating wall shelving.
 Installing open shelving has two advantages.

 With open shelves, you could play around with lighting to create some cool effects.
+Floating shelves are great in smaller set ups, as they minimize clutter and promote organization.
 Open shelves are great in smaller set ups, as they minimize clutter and promote organization.
 You can add some small LED light strips to illuminate the underside of the shelf or position a main light fixture to shine light on the objects above.
 The reflective effect will add a nice unexpected variation to your bar.
 Homeowners also can decorate this open wall space with bold tiles patterns and colors, which we will discuss in the next paragraph.

 While a basement wet bar may resemble a kitchen in some ways, homeowners also want something a bit different from what they are used to.
 One way they are achieving this is by using more unique countertop materials.
 Instead of the usual quartz, marble, granite or tile options, you can find something different like wood, stainless steel or even concrete.
 These alternative options create character to the space.
 Wood makes the bar feel cozy and authentic.
 Steel is modern industrial and perfect if you plan on having full on parties in your basement bar.
 Concrete has that industrial feel and is perfect if you are going for a transitional design.
 Glass bar tops are also something to consider if you want a luxury-themed wet bar, since the glass can be etched with any design or pattern to personalize the space with your initials or logo of your new bar space.
 Glass is also a great alternative to high-end materials like quartz and granite.